jjhembd/rastermap/README.md

 rastermap is like a [slippy map], only we make it *snappy*.
 Check out our [rastermap example] and see for yourself!
+*New:* rastermap can also display vector tiles, using the [vectormap] renderer.
+It uses Canvas 2D, so it is somewhat slow.
+See the [vector example].

 ## API
 ### Initialization